Rethink-Rx

 Understanding Responsible Medical Marijuana Use: A Friendly Guide

 Anything that feels good or makes us feel better can be habit-forming.
 Just ask any teenager who plays video games or spends too much time on social media.
-But is medical marijuana as dependence forming as some people claim?
+But is medical marijuana as dependence-forming as some people claim?
 Let’s take a look.

 I. Understanding Medical Marijuana